+Physical isolation can lead to mental health concerns.
 Shelter-in-place guidelines have created a smaller bubble in which we live our lives.
 Google Maps timelines can help visualize how the number of places we visit has changed since the onset of COVID.
-Compare the first image with January data to the second image with April data to see how limited our movement has become.
+Compare the first image with January’s data to the second image with April’s data to see how limited our movement has become.

 Seeing the bubble in this way is staggering.
 Physical isolation is causing psychological distress across the board.
 Many people are facing drastic changes in their daily routine and unfortunately, their mental health.
 This can mean depression, anxiety, irritability and insomnia.
-However, different age groups are facing unique challenges and being impacted in their own ways.
+However, different age groups have unique challenges and are being impacted in their own ways.

-Data shows that Gen Z generally places a lot of value on face-to-face communication, with 72% of participants in a study choosing it as their preferred communication method at work.
-With COVID, that’s being entirely disrupted.
-This group, along with millenials, are known as the “overscheduled generation.”
+Data shows Gen Z generally places a lot of value on face-to-face communication.
+72% of participants in a study choosing it as their preferred communication method at work.
+COVID is disrupting this entirely.
+This group and millennials are the “over-scheduled generation.”
 They value staying busy and equate being busy with success.
 The sudden shift to being socially isolated and not busy can trigger mental health issues like anxiety.

 Much of Gen X is taking on the responsibility of not only their safety, but their children’s and elderly parents’ safety.
 They’re making sure their family’s needs are met while checking on parents to make sure they’re staying in.
 This generation is prone to mental and emotional exhaustion, as juggling childcare and working from home can be overwhelming.
 All ages are dealing with financial distress, but Gen X is taking a big hit.
 Financial distress can be a factor in mental health issues.
 Gen X wasn’t raised as part of the “overscheduled generation,” so they aren’t facing the same challenges as their younger counterparts.
 However, they face these extra stressors and responsibilities that can impact mental health.